bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

 <img src="https://user-images.githubusercontent.com/25599056/56637550-809ab800-669e-11e9-99d3-6b502e294688.png"></li>
 <li>A <code>mkstft28.xx.xbin</code> file will be generated in the <em>hidden</em> <code>.pio\build\MKS_28_Clone_V1_0</code> folder.
 Follow the update process outlined in the <a href="#how-to-setup-the-tft-firmware">How to setup the TFT Firmware</a> section above to update your TFT to the latest version.</li>

+### Contribute
+You can report issues, create themes, implement new features with PR or Sponsor it [PayPal](https://paypal.me/wgcvl).